N1-registered vehicles: what it means and what the advantages are

 If you own a car or a light commercial vehicle, you have probably heard of N1 registration.
 But what exactly does it mean and what advantages does it offer?

-What N1 Registration Means
+What N1 registration means

 Among the most common vehicles are: